folio-org/folio-user-permission-mapper/README.md

 #### Requires

 - Access to the Eureka-based environment.
+- User credentials with read access to the `mod-roles-keycloak` module.
 - Access to the AWS S3 bucket or local storage where the `eureka-capabilities` load result will be stored.

 #### Output